Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

 </figure>

 ### CognigyScript
-By changing the lookup type to **CognigyScript**, the flow will select a case that matches the value of any variable that is entered in the "Operator" field, either by using a *token* or by writing the variable path in *CognigyScript*.
-This feature makes it possible to change the flow path based on any variable in the `input`, `context` or `profile`.
+By changing the lookup type to **CognigyScript**, the Flow will select a case that matches the value of any variable that is entered in the "Operator" field, either by using a *token* or by writing the variable path in *CognigyScript*.
+This feature makes it possible to change the Flow path based on any variable in the `input`, `context` or `profile`.
 The case values must manually be written for this type of lookup.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/fb8d3ae-cognigyScript.PNG" width="100%" />